TomDotScott/Unity-Procedural-Landscape-Generation/README.md

 ## Features to add

-In terms of features that I would like to add to this project in the coming weeks and months, I would like to add a proper water shader.
-On the whole, it will make the terrain generated feel more alive and I feel is not too far out of my current programming reach.

-I would also like to add procedural volumetric cloud generation to this project, inspired by <a href="https://github.com/SebLague">Sebastian Lague</a> in his <a href="https://www.youtube.com/watch?v=4QOcCGI6xOU">coding adventures video</a>.
+I would like to add procedural volumetric cloud generation to this project, inspired by <a href="https://github.com/SebLague">Sebastian Lague</a> in his <a href="https://www.youtube.com/watch?v=4QOcCGI6xOU">coding adventures video</a>.